 Table of contents:

-- Key trends that will shape the future of insurance
+- Key insurance digital transformation trends that will shape the industry in 2023

 - Business model #1: focus on customer relations